stakater/nordmart-apps-gitops-config/README.md

 4) Tekton CRs should be in team specific folder of team DelEng?
 Why put it in common configs folder?

-5) Why have helm-values folder?
-Why not application specific folder?
-> yes we can

-6) Can we move tenant specific argo project to common folder?
-> yes we can

-7) Maybe we should move spaces definition to common tenants folder?
->

 8) I think we can remove common folder as this should belong to a specific team; who owns; that; e.g. DelEng team

-9)